 2. Change DNS Settings via Third Party Application

-There are many third-party applications that allows you to change the DNS settings on Android.
-We use the DNS Changer (No Root 3G/WiFi) application, which as the name suggests allows you to change the DNS for each network.
+each network.
 You can download the application from the Play Store.
 It's available for free, but includes ads.

 #1: After you installed the app, you can just launch it and you will see that the main page of the app features a "Start" button to change the DNS setting to your desired option.
 You can choose from Google DNS, Open DNS, Yandex DNS, Level3 DNS or set your own custom DNS address.

-#2: Then, you can just hit the Start button and a connection request will pop up.
-Allow it and the new DNS setting will be enabled on your Android device.
+request will pop up.
+Allow it and the new DNS setting will be enabled on

 Clear DNS Cache on Android To Fix Problems with Webpages